 Click here to download the flier.

 The Annual Meeting vote to cancel the UMass conference was taken to protest the fact that UMass employees have not received the retroactive pay they are owed.
 The smaller, more focused program does not include the usual array of workshops on professional and organizational development topics at Summer Conference.
 We would like to thank the dozens of members and non-members who proposed workshops this year, and we hope to be able to bring many of these workshops to MTA members in other venues over the next school year.

 Other MTA Training and Professional Learning summer offerings include:

 - Two opportunities to hone your presentation skills at a Presenter Boot Camp.
-Watch for the announcement of dates and online registration for this popular program in Burlington and West Springfield.
+Sessions are scheduled on Tuesday, July 21, in Burlington and Tuesday, July 29, in West Springfield.

 - MTA Open Office Hours will be held in regional offices on Wednesdays throughout the summer.
 Meet with staff from the Communications and Training & Professional Learning Divisions to learn how to create websites, leverage social media, plan an Ed Camp-style professional development day or build your online professional learning network.

 - Crucial Conversations has been canceled for August.
 It may be rescheduled during February vacation week.